-- Q. How do I give feedback on the Company's executive compensation program, its governance practices or other aspects of this management information circular? - A. We value shareholder, employee and other interested party opinions, concerns and other feedback and invite you to communicate directly with the Board of Directors, the Human Resources Committee or the Governance and Sustainability Committee, as appropriate.
-Contact information is provided under the heading "Shareholder Engagement & Contacting the Board of Directors" on page 97.
+- Q. How do I give feedback on the Company's executive compensation program, its governance practices or other aspects of this Circular? - A. We value shareholder, employee and other interested party opinions, concerns and other feedback and invite you to communicate directly with the Board of Directors, the Human Resources Committee or the Governance and Sustainability Committee, as appropriate.
+Contact information is provided under the heading "Shareholder Engagement & Contacting the Board of Directors" on page 101.